 Solar Leases are Bad for PSEG Customers

-Solar leasing might be here to stay, but it is bad idea for Long Island customers, for many reasons.
-Leasing is a POOR financial decision when you can save over a thousand dollars annually with a PURCHASED solar array.
+Solar leasing might be here to stay, but it is bad idea for Long Island customers, for many, many reasons.
+Leasing is a POOR financial decision compared to saving over a thousand dollars annually with a PURCHASED solar array.

 Don’t surrender your benefits to the bankers and brokers!

 The solar lease concept is brought to you by the same people who dreamed up the sub-prime mortgage.
 These investment bankers and Wall Street brokers have found a way to finance solar for you, but to take all the benefits that should have been yours out of the equation.